ConchuOD/riscv-env/README.md

 vim-common dosfstools python3-pip libyaml-devel elfutils-libelf-devel \
 perl-ExtUtils-MakeMaker
 ```
-Install the python library `kconfiglib`.
+Install the python2 library `kconfiglib`.
 Without this the Hart Software Services (HSS) will fail to build with a genconfig error.
 ```
 sudo pip3 install kconfiglib
 ```